-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 The Future Forum Pulse study highlighted the importance of a flexible work environment for employees.
 You can promote a healthy company culture by using Slack’s features that support this flexibility in the workplace.

-- Status updates: Enable team members to easily share their work location, whether they’re working from home or a different time zone, via automated forms in Slack channels.
+- Status updates: Enable team members to easily share their work location, whether from home or a different time zone, via automated forms in Slack channels.

 - Reminder to take breaks: Set automated reminders to encourage employees to take a well-deserved break.